joshjchayes/TransitFit/docs/_build/html/_sources/configfiles.rst.txt

 2. **Input A**:

     * For a uniform box filter, provide the **lowest wavelength** not blocked by the filter in nanometres.
-    * The name of one of the provided filter profiles: any of: U, V, R, I, B, u, u', g, g', r, r', i, i', z, z', TESS, Kepler.
+    * The name of one of the provided filter profiles: any of: U, V, R, I, B, u', g', r', i', z', TESS, Kepler.
     * The path to a user-provided filter profile

 3. **Input B**: